-2.30.5 List of References for Extrapyramidal syndrome (SMQ)
+2.31.5 List of References for Extrapyramidal syndrome (SMQ)

-- Stedman's Medical Dictionary, 27th edition, 2000. - Harrison's Principles of Internal Medicine, 14th edition, 1998, p 2356 63. - CIOMS, Reporting Adverse Drug Reactions, 1999, p 29 30. - Kaplan & Sadock's Synopsis of Psychiatry: Behavioral sciences and clinical psychiatry, 8th edition, 1998, pp 955-963. - The case of the frozen addicts by J W Langston and Jon Palfreman Publisher New York: Pantheon Books © 1995 ISBN: 0679424652 OCLC: 31608154.
+- Stedman's Medical Dictionary, 27th edition, 2000. - Harrison's Principles of Internal Medicine, 14th edition, 1998, p 2356 63. - CIOMS, Reporting Adverse Drug Reactions, 1999, p 29 30. - Kaplan & Sadock's Synopsis of Psychiatry: Behavioral sciences and clinical psychiatry, 8th edition, 1998, pp 955-963.

+• The case of the frozen addicts by J W Langston and Jon Palfreman - Publisher New York: Pantheon Books © 1995 ISBN: 0679424652 OCLC: 31608154.

-2.31 Extravasation events (injections, infusions and implants) (SMQ) (Production Release September 2007)
+2.32 Extravasation events (injections, infusions and implants) (SMQ)

-- Extravasation of drug product administered by venous access is a local complication can be associated with pain and swelling - Can be associated with pain and swelling - Some products (e.g., certain chemotherapeutic agents) may be associated with more serious sequelae including tissues necrosis - May be caused by: - Damage to posterior wall of vein or occlusion of vein proximal to injection site - Occlusion of vein proximal to injection site - Extravasation broadly defined as discharge or escape of blood or other fluid normally found in a vessel or tube, into surrounding tissues - For purposes of this SMQ, "extravasation" relates to complication of drug delivery (injection, effusion, etc.) or to a device - Includes potential sequelae of extravasation - Pain, erythema, and swelling are typically observed
+- Extravasation of drug product administered by venous access is a local complication - Can be associated with pain and swelling - Some products (e.g., certain chemotherapeutic agents) may be associated with more serious sequelae including tissues necrosis - May be caused by: - Damage to posterior wall of vein - Occlusion of vein proximal to injection site - Extravasation broadly defined as discharge or escape of blood or other fluid normally found in a vessel or tube, into surrounding tissues - For purposes of this SMQ, "extravasation" relates to complication of drug delivery (injection, effusion, etc.) or to a device - Includes potential sequelae of extravasation - Pain, erythema, and swelling are typically observed

-- Included: - Terms with "extravasation" that are related to drug delivery or devices - PT Extravasation - PT Extravasation is unassociated with any drug delivery mechanism (it is in SOC General disorders and administration site conditions) - Based on pharmaceutical company testing results, it retrieved cases of interest and was determined to be suitable for inclusion - Terms with "injection", "infusion", "implant", "catheter," "vascular access," and "device" when combined with "induration", "edema", "effusion", "swelling", "irritation", "necrosis", and "ulcer" - Individual terms with such combinations were subsequently selected for inclusion based on their relevance to scope of SMQ - For future maintenance of this SMQ, PT terms with "instillation" could be considered for inclusion if they fit definition of SMQ - Terms for administration site pain and erythema (see NOTE below) - Excluded:
+- Included: - Terms with "extravasation" that are related to drug delivery or devices - PT Extravasation - PT Extravasation is unassociated with any drug delivery mechanism (it is in SOC General disorders and administration site conditions) - Based on pharmaceutical company testing results, it retrieved cases of interest and was determined to be suitable for inclusion - Terms with "injection", "infusion", "implant", "catheter," "vascular access," and "device" when combined with "induration", "edema", "effusion", "swelling", "irritation", "necrosis", and "ulcer" - Individual terms with such combinations were subsequently selected for inclusion based on their relevance to scope of SMQ - For future maintenance of this SMQ, PT terms with "instillation" could be considered for inclusion if they fit definition of SMQ - Terms for administration site pain and erythema (see NOTE below)

-- PT Extravasation blood and PT Extravasation of urine - PT Contrast media reaction - PT Wrong technique in product usage process - PT Systemic leakage - "Application site" terms (See NOTE below) - PT Injection site reaction and other plain "site reaction" PTs (e.g., PT Infusion site reaction) as these are non-specific
+- PT Extravasation blood and PT Extravasation of urine - "Application site" terms (See NOTE below) - Injection site and other "site reaction" PTs as these are non-specific